SoftUni-Internal/interactive-content/EN/00-Syntax-Functions-Statements/02-Operators.md

 | \< | **Less than** |
 | \<\= | **Less than** or **Equal to** |

-Comparison operations evaluate to boolean results, the result can either be `true` or `false`.
+Comparison operations evaluate boolean results, the result can either be `true` or `false`.

 A simple comparison between two numeric values: